ProfJski/ArtColors/README.md

 ![HSV Color Wheel](images/HSV-wheel.png) ![ArtColor Wheel](images/ArtColor-ColorWheel.png)

 ### Principle #2: ArtColors should make it easy to select a wide range of hues by balancing the spectrum
 The ArtColor Wheel broadens the yellow-orange spectrum and adds deeper purples, while keeping distinct lines for cyan and magenta.
-Doing so is where the math gets interesting.
+Note that red, yellow and blue primaries (small squares) are separated by 120 degrees.
+This will faciliate traditional palette selection and blending (see below).  *How* to transform RGB+ to RYB- is where the math gets interesting.

 If you are the inquisitive sort who wonders why RGB+ fails at providing a balanced spectrum of colors, there are two reasons.
 The first we can summarize by analogy: green and blue aren't very "orthonomal" in our color experience.
 But this merely begs the question: why not?
 The answer is not trivial.
 Indeed the question is even more perpleixing when one considers that RGB is based in part on the physiology of human cone cells.
 Shouldn't green and blue *seem* orthonormal to us insofar as they are aligned to the "vector bases" of our cone cell "inputs"?
 The answer is that our *psychological* perception of color is not a direct result of human cone cell neuron response curves.
 The brain *does its own mixing* to create colors we commonly experience but are not aligned to the frequency-response curve of any one cone cell.
 These colors are [non-spectral colors](https://en.wikipedia.org/wiki/Spectral_color#Non-spectral_colors): you don't see them in prismatically separated light.

 Non-spectral colors include:
 *All grays!* (thank you, rod cells)
 *All tints and shades* = art terms for adding white or black respectively to a "pure" color.
 All mixtures of a spectral color plus any shade of gray (from white to black) are non-spectral.
 In physical media, this happens all the time!
 Important hues like purple (and any tint or shade thereof).
 "Purple" isn't a spectral color: the perception of purple is the psychological result when the brain receives stimuli from *both* the red-sensitive and blue-sensitive cone cells at the same time.

 So RGB is based on the physics of emitted light, and its primaries are selected based on the physiology of human cone cells.
 But RGB *doesn't* factor in higher-level yet *intrinsically human* neurological factors of how the brain generates certain color perceptions that are non-spectral.
 Art color theory was attentive to this fact from mere experience, even without understanding of the underlying causes.
 In this regard, they were better empiricists, and RYB- theory reflects that advantage in my opinion.